 All team members should have access to agile lifecycle management tools that will increase transparency and aid in tracking KPIs.
 They should also have the right to use the same development environment for constructing, testing, and organizing new products and services.

 The virtual assistants had some practical restraints.
-The virtual assistants could not stay late for videoconferences; their office is in an unsafe area in the evenings.
+They could not stay late for videoconferences; their office is in an unsafe area in the evenings.
 Virtual team members could not join video meetings at home due to a lack of essential internet bandwidth.
-This situation was resolved by reimbursing the costs of high-speed internet connections in the homes of persons who required it.
+This situation was resolved by reimbursing the costs of high-speed internet connections in the homes of persons who required them.
+“Outsourcing can help reduce labor and operational costs, especially when the outsourced tasks can be performed more efficiently or at a lower cost by external providers” (Tubig).

 Applying agile methods of working through a business is a long journey.
+“Agile usually works best with teams that communicate closely and make quick adjustments, but this can be challenging when working with an outsourced team that may be far away” (According to Target Agility).
+Moreover, according to Forbes, “Outsourcing can be a great resource for helping to avoid employee burnout, but the way you plan to use outsourcing needs to be communicated clearly.”
 Using an outsourcing agency to join you on the trip can allow your business to transform and develop while still being able to reap the rewards of outsourcing.
+Forbes writes, “Outsourcing impacts operations, costs, and productivity, but it also affects your employees.”

 Moreover, a distributed agile partnership calls for a company and the outsourcing agency to work and adapt.
+“The agile model, with its strong focus on teamwork, frequently clashes with the traditional outsourcing model, which requires contracting with vendors whose staffs are trained primarily to follow instructions rather than work collaboratively” (Himmelreich et al. from BGG).
 For those who succeed, the rewards are substantial.
 This includes lower costs, access to a vast pool of technology-savvy staff, and the ability to work uninterruptedly and speedily, even across various time zones.